benwilcock/cqrs-microservice-sampler/README.md

 ```bash
 $ curl http://localhost:9002/todo/count
 ```
-You should get an answer that is something like `COUNT: todo=200 done=100` confirming that lots of events were recieved and that the material view was altered accordingly.
+You should get an answer that is something like `COUNT: todo=200 done=100` confirming that lots of events were received and that the material-view was altered accordingly.